-Your Google Account may have been hacked, hijacked, or compromised if you see:
+If you notice any of the following, your Google Account may have been hacked, hijacked, or compromised:

-- Changes you didn’t make: Your profile picture, descriptions, email settings, or sent messages are different.
+- Changes you didn’t make: Your profile picture, descriptions, email settings, AdSense association, or sent messages are different.

 - Uploaded videos that aren't yours: Someone has posted videos as your Google Account.
-You may see email notifications about these videos, sometime in relation to penalties or strikes against bad content.
+You may get email notifications about these videos for penalties or strikes against bad content.

 You can still sign in to your Google Account